NVIDIAGameWorks/Streamline/docs/ProgrammingGuideReflex.md

 ```

 > **NOTE:**
-> To turn off Reflex set `sl::ReflexOptions.mode` to `sl::ReflexMode::eOff`. `slPCLSetMarker` must always be called even when Reflex low-latency mode is Off.
-These markers are also used by PCL Stats to measure latency.
+> To turn off Reflex set `sl::ReflexOptions.mode` to `sl::ReflexMode::eOff`. `slReflexSleep` and `slPCLSetMarker` must always be called even when Reflex Low Latency mode is Off.
+PCL markers are also used by PCL Stats to measure latency.

 > **NOTE:**
 > For Reflex "On + Boost" set `sl::ReflexOptions.mode` to `sl::ReflexMode::eLowLatencyWithBoost`.